clicky/clicky.sh/content/posts/laziness/code-generation.md

 # Environment setup
 I set up my vscode into 4 panels
-On the top left I had my cunit code, unit generators etc. on the bottom left a termainl running dotnet watch
+On the top left I had my cunit code, unit generators etc. on the bottom left a terminal running dotnet watch

-On the top right I had the generated results, usually the Meter On the bottom right I had another termainl running dotnet watch --tests
+On the top right I had the generated results, usually the Meter On the bottom right I had another terminal running `dotnet watch --tests`.

-The net result of this is that every time I changed the file and hit save I would recieve instant feedback about that change, did the change break syntax, did it fail a test, did it even compile?
+The net result of this is that every time I changed the file and hit save I would receive instant feedback about that change, did the change break syntax, did it fail a test, did it even compile?
 Which let me develop at an absolutely astounding speed mostly because I could fix any bug almost instantly after introducing it.

 # Conclusions
 This project showed me just how far dontnet has come since .net framework and how fantastic a project can be to work in, I've massively upped my standards for my minimum projects and I'm really happy with the result.